commons-teaching/SBL.20004.2022_group_A/report.md

 ![LC_Cytoscape_Network](https://user-images.githubusercontent.com/103575088/169084570-eff543ba-5f11-4fcf-aa54-0ff78c3993db.png)

-Link to the GNPS job.
-Link to the GNPS identification table.

 ## Conclusion
 Mentha x pipetita was found through LC-MS_MS analysis to produce monoterpenoids and phenolic compounds, such as eucalyptol (monoterpenoid), gardenin B (tetramethoxyflavone, being part of the pheolic compounds class) and hesperidin (flavonoid, being part of the phenolic compounds class), how described in the introduction section.